If you don’t have a dishwasher (and even if you do), the Norwex netted dish cloth might be just the thing for you.

 I have the Norwex Netted Dish Cloth, and I sometimes use it, but for the most part it doesn’t make it into my dishwashing routine.
 I much prefer the Norwex Spirisponge for hand washing dishes.
 I like to be able to completely wring out the sponge without all the drips.
 I see the merits of the netted cloth though, and I know many people who wouldn’t want to be caught without this by their sink, so I’m giving it 4 stars.
 Not every Norwex product can get 5 stars right?

-I should add here that I looove the Norwex Microfiber Dish Cloths, or the Norwex All Purpose Kitchen Cloth for the rest of the kitchen wiping, including cleaning up gooey, floury messes… the flour rinses right out of these cloths as well!
+I should add here that I looove the Norwex Microfiber Dish Cloths for the rest of the kitchen wiping, including cleaning up gooey, floury messes… the flour rinses right out of these cloths as well!

 I’d love to hear what you think of the Netted Dish Cloth.
 Am I the only one who doesn’t like the texture and the size?